 Rhubarb is a lovely vegetable - yes rhubarb is a vegetable, not a fruit though it is often referred to as one.
 The delicate, slender stems of early rhubarb are known as Forced Rhubarb, and the arrival in the shops is always causing for celebration and time to get the rhubarb recipes out.
 Forced rhubarb heralds the waning of the cold winter months and the promise of spring just around the corner.
-How cheering the vibrant pink colour of rhubarb is on a grey day and how delicious too.
+How cheering the vibrant pink color of rhubarb is on a grey day and how delicious too.

 Forced rhubarb is only around until March at the latest, then just for a brief spell it disappears, and there is about a month to six weeks before outdoor rhubarb is available.